TZstatsADS/Spring2019-Proj4-group7/README.md

 + He, Yuting: read and understand the paper, finsh and debug correction part with Shen, Yu and Ma, Qiaozhen.
 + Ma, Qiaozhen: read and understand the paper, finsh and debug correction part with Shen, Yu and He, Yuting.
 + Zeng, Yiyang: read and understand the paper, finsh and debug correction part with other team members.
++ Lin, Nelson: read and understood paper.
+Wrote part3 - D1 paper implementation. debugged with correction with other team members

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.